Northrop Crew - Assigned 754th Squadron - May 1944

 Scheduled for a mission today but were scrubbed.
 I expect we’ll get off tomorrow okay though and it’s about time J.P. and Les went yesterday & passed the outskirts of Paris on the way back.
 They could have landed on the Flak.
 Going down to the Pub with Frank tonight & throw darts.
 Oh joy, what fun.
 No movie again today.

 Went on our first mission today to Eureux-Fauville, France, just west of Paris.
 We were unable to find our group at assembly point so went over with the 466th.
 After hitting the target, our own group went over just below us so we peeled off & joined them for the trip back.
 We dropped 24 250 lb.
 Demolition bombs and the three groups really plastered that field.
 Flak was pretty rough & had us jumping around a little on the way back.
 The lads that aim those guns are pretty sharp.
 We were low on gas coming back & I sweated out the landing more than the mission.

+Scheduled for a mission today but it was scrubbed.
 Just as well too because it was a hell of a long one.
 Scheduled tomorrow too so am hitting the old bed a little early.
 Did my laundry, took a bath & talked about Ohio with Red Morley the rest of the evening.
 Rumor has us flying close to Berlin tomorrow.

 Went to see Risko today & his hand is okay.
 He’ll be out tomorrow.
 Had another mission scheduled but it was scrubbed again.
 Not much today.